Dr Peter Hodkinson

 As Information lead (within Defence Lines Of Development structure) for the new High-G Test and Training Facility he developed in-depth knowledge of data protection regulations and information management systems.
 From 2018-19 he was medical advisory for a significant event investigation into two severe cases of decompression sickness in high altitude parachute training.
 Associated with this he led an evidence based review and updated recommendations for the RAF guidelines covering these operations, which helped support the continuation of this important capability.

 Dr Hodkinson leads King's PGDip/MSc Aerospace Medicine, EASA Basic and Advanced Courses in Aviation Medicine.
-He also teaches on King's MSc Human and Applied Physiology, BSc in Extreme Physiology, PGDip/MSc Aerospace Medicine, EASA Basic and Advanced Courses in Aviation Medicine.
+He also teaches on King's MSc Human and Applied Physiology, BSc in Extreme Physiology, PGDip/MSc Aerospace Medicine, UK CAA approved Basic and Advanced courses in Aviation Medicine.
 He is also co-supervising an MOD funded PhD on musculoskeletal injuries in rotary-wing aircrew.

 Plans for future research include:

 - In-flight physiological monitoring